kartiksrinivas007/NABLA-Automatic-differentiation/README.md

 print(grad(m));
 ```

-The code below will be converted into a computational graph(internally) of the form:-
+The code will be converted into a computational graph(internally) of the form:-
 After this we will be able to use the chain rule to calculate the gradients of the Final variable in terms of the beginning variables

 ![alt text](Whitepaper/images/comp-graph.png)